Indicia-Team/drupal-8-modules-indicia-ai/indicia_ai/README.md

 ```
 {
-  "classifier_id": "20098",
+  "classifier_id": "23768",
-  "classifier_version": "v1",
+  "classifier_version": "algorithm=msm24-eur:1.0.0-20241030,api=api-v2:2.2.0-20243010",
   "suggestions": [
     {
-      "probability": 0.999816358089447,
+      "probability": 1,
       "taxon": "Mimas tiliae",
       "taxa_taxon_list_id": "257439",
-      "taxon_group_id": "114"
+      "taxon_group_id": "114",
+      "default_common_name": "Lime Hawk-moth",
+      "external_key": "NBNSYS0000006067",
+      "organism_key": "NBNORG0000009263",
+      "identification_difficulty": "1"
     }
   ]
 }
 ```
+The classifier_id comes from the configuration settings and indicates which classifier has generated the suggestions.

-The classifier_id, classifier_version, and probability, come from the classifier.
-The other fields are from the indicia warehouse lookup and are the preferred taxon name and preferred taxa_taxon_list_id .
-The latter are absent if no look up is required or there is an error in the warehouse response.
+The classifier_version, and probability, come from the classifier.

+The other fields are from the indicia warehouse lookup and include the preferred taxon name and preferred taxa_taxon_list_id.
+These fields are absent if no look up is required or there is an error in the warehouse response.
 For example, if the classifer returns a taxon name which cannot be matched to a name in the Indicia species list then the Indicia fields will be absent.

+The external_key and organism_key are of particular relevance when looking up taxa against the UK Species inventory.
+In that context, the external_key, also known as the taxon version key (TVK), is a reference to the currently preferred taxon name while the organism_key is a reference to the organism which is stable regardless of changing taxonomic names.

 If the Record Cleaner check is enabled then each suggestion contains an additional `record_cleaner` field.
 This has the following possible values: